 State laws vary when it comes to motor vehicle insurance requirements, licensing, and registration.
 The term "vehicle" generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Service members and their families will want to understand their state’s laws on registration and licensing before moving to a new state.
 Visit the USA.gov Motor Vehicle Services page for links to state-specific websites.

 Michigan State law requires you to have sufficient liability insurance and a valid driver’s license in order to operate a vehicle.
 Your vehicle must be properly registered.
 Even though you are in the Military, you are required by Michigan law to register your vehicle in-state and obtain an in-state license as soon as you establish residency in this state.
-Access complete information on insurance, driver’s licensing, and where and how to register your vehicle by visiting the State Department of Motor Vehicles website.
+Access complete information on insurance, driver’s licensing, and where and how to register your vehicle by visiting the Michigan Secretary of State at State Department of Motor Vehicles website.
 If you have a Lein Holder (a bank or financial firm) on your vehicle, it is recommended you have both comprehensive & collision to protect you from financial loss.

 The HDIFC Visitor Center is located at the Washington Avenue entrance. https://www.gsa.gov/about-us/regions/welcome-to-the-great-lakes-region-5/buildings-and-facilities/michigan/hartdoleinouye-federal-center The lobby is attended by security officers from 6:00am to 5:00pm, Monday through Friday, except for federal holidays.
-Visitors must enter the facility through the Washington Avenue lobby during normal duty hours.
+Visitors must enter the facility through the Washington Street lobby during normal duty hours.
 During non-duty hours, visitors will enter the facility through the Champion Street entrance.
 You may contact the security officer at the Security Control Center by using the intercom located outside the Champion Street entrance.

 A visitor's badge is required; and visitors must be escorted at all times by a designated HDIFC sponsor.
 The visitor badge or CAC must be worn above the waist on the front of your clothing and visible at all times.Parking decals or permits are required for parking in the HDIFC parking lots.
 Temporary parking permits may be obtained from the security officers at the Washington Street entrance during normal duty hours and the Security Control Center located at the Champion Street lobby during non-duty hours.
 Two-hour visitor parking does not require a permit.